Apply through Clearing

 At Hertfordshire, you’ll explore journalism in the context of the wider media landscape, giving you the flexibility to mould your future, whether that’s in hard news or lifestyle journalism, social media, corporate communications, magazines, marketing or PR.

 You’ll be taught by academics who have worked for the BBC, Cosmopolitan, The Guardian, The Sun, The Times and a wide variety of other media and broadcast outlets.
+We’re also rated TEF Gold, making us one of the best universities for teaching and support.

 Core subjects in your first year include an Introduction to Media Practices and Introduction to Journalism, and cover media platforms, from video and podcasts to web-based and interactive media.
 You’ll explore the law and ethics of journalism and study Global Media and Society, considering issues such as how globalisation has impacted on the media.
 Optional modules introduce you to creative writing and film criticism.